spresse1/Python-Skel/README.md

 To test, run either:

 1. `tox` (preferred)
-2. `python setup.py test`
+2. `py.test test`

 This module should have a 100% test coverage and tests are set to fail if this is not the case.

 ### Modifying tests

-All tests are currently located in tests/ and (though untested) any tests using python's unittest module placed in this directory should run.
+All tests are currently located in tests/ and any tests using python's unittest module placed in this directory should run.